 - If this investigation takes more than a few hours, provide periodic status updates.
 Keep to the facts, but let managers know what direction you think your investigation is going.
 Let them know of any delays and new information that develops.
 Most people aren’t impressed by an “amazing” revelation that is sprung on them by way of the report!

 - Review corrective action recommendations with key managers whose departments are responsible for implementation.
 Get buy-in from them before submitting your corrective action recommendations.
 This will avoid push-back from that direction.

 - Confirm you have evidence for all of your findings.
 A root cause that is not backed up by evidence on your SnapCharT® will be (and should be) questioned by your management team.
 It will be very difficult for managers to question a root cause when you can point to the applicable Dictionary® definition, supported by specific pieces of evidence on your SnapCharT®.

 - Ensure your management team understands the TapRooT® process.
 Once they see how you arrive at unbiased, accurate root causes, they are much less likely to question your results.
 Even your legal team will be more comfortable with your results if they understand that your results are not based on opinion or “gut feel,” but only on evidence-based facts.
-A well-trained management can be a huge advantage when reviewing your results.
+Well-trained management can be a huge advantage when reviewing your results.